Es Tragón, Cala Gracioneta

 Hostal La Torre

+Punta Galera.
 Located just north of Cala Gracio with a view to Isla Conejera and the other little rocky islands off the west coast.
-The terraced restaurant of the hostal provides for stunning sunsets and a good selection of tapas and well priced Med / Asian fusion food.
-The restaurant got badly damaged in a fire in the winter of 2019 but since it reopened it looks even better.
+The terraced restaurant of the hostal provides for stunning sunsets, a good selection of tapas and well priced Med / Asian fusion food.
 While the music is spinning and the view is hard to exceed, order a delicious cocktail for a great night.
-No Beach.

 - +34 971 342 271